The 101: Choosing Investment Properties - Buckeye Northwest Realty

 Return and Capitalization Rate(s)

-Cash-on-Cash return rate refers to the percentage of your investment that you get back annually.
-So if you have $100,000 invested in to a property that makes you $10,000 annually, your cash-on-cash return rate is 10%.
+Cash-on-Cash return rate refers to the percentage of your investment you get back annually.
+So, if you have $100,000 invested in a property that makes you $10,000 annually, your cash-on-cash return rate is 10%.
 It is said that 10% is the baseline for what is considered “good” in the investment community, however there have been situations of cash-on-cash returns reaching as high as 25% or more.
 Don’t forget that just because you can get a high cash-on-cash return rate doesn’t mean the property is in the shape needed for renting.
 Make sure you consider all the facts before making a decision.